tibbben/geospatial-visualization/syllabus.md

 instructor decisions and any other *force majeur* that may take place during the quarter.

-All assigned reading is to be completed before the next class meeting.
+All assigned reading is to be completed before the next class meeting. *A short one paragraph written summary of the required readings is to be emailed to [tnorris@miami.edu](mailto:tnorris@miami.edu) and [cmader@med.miami.edu](mailto:cmader@med.miami.edu) before class instruction begins (one email)*.
 While the optional reading is not required, most of these suggestions are not long reads, and the student's understanding of the material will benefit greatly if time is available.

 *__Pre-Class Preparation:__*